cyuquan8/simple_payload_autonomy_nr/README.md

 9. **Install QGroundControl or Mission Planner**

-   On the GUI, choose UDP connection and enter the port number matching the drone
+   On the application GUI, choose UDP connection and enter the port number matching the drone.

 ## Multi Drone Config